mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 Responses may be in English or French, at the preference of the Respondent.

-Please keep the length of your response to 3 8.5x11 pages double spaced.

-As per Attachment 1, please provide a signed copy of the Rules of Engagement Participation Agreement.
+Please keep the length of your response to 3 8.5x11 pages double spaced, plus the signed copy of the Rules of Engagement Participation Agreement (as per Attachment 1)

 ## 1. RESPONSE PARAMETERS